 Although a variety may share the same hue, it can taste completely different.
 Take, for example, clover and orange blossom honey.
-Though the two might almost have the same colors, Clover honey is milder in flavor while Orange Blossom honey has hues of citrus hint.
+Though the two have almost the same colors, Clover honey is milder in flavor, while Orange Blossom honey has hues of citrus hint.

 This might also be a bit subjective.
 People have diverse preferences as to what a mild flavor is.

 It’s also possible to find honey from the same plant but from different states or countries.
 This difference would also affect the taste.
-The same way the minerals in the soil and the climate affect the flavor of the fruit, the same thing happens to honey.
+In the same way, the minerals in the soil and the climate affect the flavor of the fruit, and the same thing happens to honey.

 So, the link between honey color and flavor is not static and heavily relies on your preference.
 But it’s a safe bet that if your taste buds are easily overwhelmed, lighter-colored honey would be the better choice.

 When you go to a grocery store or a farmer’s market, your hand will reach out for a light-colored bottle of honey.
-So it’s no surprise that statistically, the light amber honey fetches a higher price, in general, than most other types of honey.
+So it’s no surprise that typically light amber honey fetches a higher price than unusually colored honey or dark honey.

-Traditionally, light-colored honey fetched more value.
-But, that has changed over the years and the darker types are now preferred.
+Traditionally, light honey fetched more value.
+But that has changed over the years, and the darker honeys are now preferred.

 Naturally, the flavor has a say in the price as well.
 Since there’s a link between flavor and color, it’s clear to see the relationship between color and price because of its taste.

 Flavor described as strong can be perceived as unpleasant.
 Light-colored honey can only be tagged as bland at worst.
-So, to the regular consumer, most likely, it tastes sweet than something more robust.
+So, to the regular consumer, most likely, it tastes sweeter than something more robust.

-Honey is known to degrade depending on the conditions of storage.
-Honey with a higher level of moisture darkens over time.
-If the temperature in the storage area is high, the color darkens even further.
+Honey is known to degrade depending on its storage conditions.
+Honey with a higher level of moisture darkens after long-term storage.
+If the storage areas have high temperatures, the color darkens even further.

 Honey is, by nature, hydrophilic.
 It attracts moisture and will do so readily from the air.
 For these reasons, some beekeepers will invest in a drying room where they will try to dry out frames of honey before extraction.